 Leading metaverse companies Decentraland and Sandbox are using NFTs for precisely this, tokenizing everything from usernames to in-game wearables to real estate.
 And by the looks of it, Twitter and Facebook (Meta) are planning to follow suit.

 Take real estate, for example.
 In Decentraland, real estate is limited and ownable as an NFT.
 Just like the real world, the land you buy in Decentraland belongs to you.
 You can do what you like with it: build a home, a business, an art gallery, or display advertisements.

 And just like in the real world, your land is valuable not just because of its utility for you, but because of its scarcity and potential utility to other people.
 This means the more interest in an area, the more valuable property in that area becomes.
 Things like location, square footage, and market trends affect the value of properties.
 And because you own the property as an NFT, you can sell it at a profit and transfer ownership to someone else.

-That’s why Republic Realm spent almost $1 million on a large plot of land on Decentraland—it was a busy area and they wanted to capitalize on the in-game foot traffic to build a virtual mall.
+That’s why Every Realm spent almost $1 million on a large plot of land on Decentraland—it was a busy area and they wanted to capitalize on the in-game foot traffic to build a virtual mall.
 They are now leasing out stores within that block of land, which they named the Metajuku Shopping District.

 Transforming in-game marketplaces

 What’s interesting about NFT-based games is they represent an alternative to the current system for gaming marketplaces, where around $50 billion is spent annually on in-game purchases.

 The current system typically limits in-game purchases to one game and one user, making them essentially worthless once the user becomes disinterested in the game.
 By turning these in-game items into NFTs, they have value on a secondary marketplace, and could be transferable to other games.